slatedocs/slate/source/includes/_persons.md

 recent and upcoming interactions with persons.
 When this parameter is included, persons with no interactions will not be returned in the response.

+You can filter by interaction dates by providing additional query parameters like `min_last_email_date` or `max_next_event_date`.
+The value of these query parameters should be ISO 8601 formatted date strings.

 > Example Request

 ```shell